To The Lighthouse—A Wild Walk to Cape Wrath

 The return Journey

-1. Retrace your steps and walk back to Kinlochbevie.
+Retrace your steps on foot back to Kinlochbervie.

-2. Catch the minibus and ferry service from the lighthouse to Keoldale, which is just outside Durness.
-Then catch the#806 Far North Bus from Durness to Kinlochbervie and walk up to Blairmore Car Park.
+Combine boat and bus: take the minibus and ferry from the lighthouse to Keoldale, just outside Durness.
+From there, catch the #806 Far North Bus to Kinlochbervie, then walk back to Blairmore Car Park.

-Full details of the Boat and bus service are on the Cape Wrath visitor Website.
-You can visit as a day trip or stay overnight at Cape Wrath Lighthouse.
-During the summer it is is advisable to book ahead.
+Full details of the boat and bus service are available on the Cape Wrath visitor website.
+The route can be completed as a day trip, though an overnight stay at the lighthouse offers the opportunity to experience the full remoteness of the headland.